Farmington Hills Assault & Battery Lawyer

 Sometimes, a person can find themselves facing charges of assault or battery when they least expect it.
 Something as simple as self-defense can cause a person to receive criminal charges.
 For example, if someone pushes another person who is trying to harm them, and the aggressor falls, the person who was originally being threatened may be charged.
 In other situations, inaccurate witness testimony might label someone as a participant in a fight that they were not a part of.

 No matter what circumstances surround your assault and battery charges, it is vital you get the assistance of a Farmington Hills assault defense attorney.
-Since 2002, I’ve helped people throughout Michigan fight for their rights.
+Since 2002, I, Daniel D. Hajji, Attorney at Law helped people throughout Michigan fight for their rights.
 I treat every client like family, fighting to protect their rights as if the case were my own.
 You deserve an attorney who is concerned about your long-term needs, and my track record demonstrates that I understand what my clients need to move forward.

-Find out I can help you by calling (248) 599-0054.
-Consultation is free, and I am always ready to explore your options during this difficult time.
+Find out how I can help you by calling (248) 599-0054 or contacting me online.
+Your consultation is free, and I am always ready to explore your options during this difficult time.

 The Difference Between Assault & Battery Charges in Michigan